DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 7.1 Your Account will remain in place for the term of the Agreement.
 If you wish to close your Account you must contact Customer Support.

 7.2 Your instruction to Customer Support to close your Account does not automatically terminate the Agreement or your obligations under it.
-The Agreement may only be terminated by you in accordance with clause 9 (Term and Termination) of the Customer Terms of Business.
+The Agreement may only be terminated by you in accordance with clause 9 (Term and Termination) of the Terms of Business.

 7.3 On termination of the Agreement for any reason, these Terms and Conditions will automatically terminate and your Account will be closed and any Cards issued to you will be cancelled.